 Top Attractions in Luxor

 Located on the east bank of the River Nile, present-day Luxor should be the first stop for visitors to the region.
-Start at the Luxor Museum, where exhibitions filled with artefacts from the surrounding temples and tombs give a comprehensive introduction to the area's must-see attractions.
-Signs written in Arabic and English introduce priceless pharaonic art, colossal statues and intricate jewelry.
-In an annexe dedicated to the treasures of the New Kingdom, you'll find two royal mummies, one believed to be the remains of Ramesses I.
+Start at the Luxor Museum, where exhibitions filled with artifacts from the surrounding temples and tombs give a comprehensive introduction to the area's must-see attractions.
+Signs written in Arabic and English introduce priceless pharaonic art, colossal statues, and intricate jewelry.
+In an annex dedicated to the treasures of the New Kingdom, you'll find two royal mummies, one believed to be the remains of Ramesses I.

 If you find yourself fascinated by the process of mummification, don't miss the Mummification Museum with its displays of carefully preserved human and animal remains.